thevisad/DayZ-Private-master/README.md

 This is a private server project for DayZ.
 The latest release is compatible with DayZ 1.7.2.4.

+This would not be possible without the work of Rocket and Guru Abdul.

 **NOTE**: No support is implied or offered for pirated copies of ArmA 2.

 Prerequisites